CSsoftwareeng/movie_recommender_system/README.md

 **[genres]**

 - Enter the movie genres you want with double quotes -> Ex : "Documentary"
-- You can put multiple genres seperated with '|' -> Ex : "Adventure|Comedy"
+- You can put multiple genres separated with '|' -> Ex : "Adventure|Comedy"
 - Output is a list of recommended movies that belong to at least one selected categories.
-- If you pass through an genres as an empty string "", the program doesn't take genres into account when selecting a list of recommended movies.
+- If you pass through an genre as an empty string "", the program doesn't take genres into account when selecting a list of recommended movies.
 - Genres can be chosen from the following choices:<br/>

 |    Action     | Adventure  |  Animation  | Children's  |   Comedy    |   Crime    | Documentary  |  Drama  |   Fantasy   |